Mindful use of resources is rarely promoted in the consumer culture in which many of us live.

 Use paper bags or baskets in the field.

 Avoid plastic and glass due to the ‘greenhouse’ effect.

 11.Plants should be dried in the shade, sun degrades them.

 Moving air is helpful but should not be hot as in a dehydrator.

 In general, leaving plants parts as whole as possible exposes less surface area to air, thus they keep their potency longer.

 The bottom line is:

-Simply having the required information does not give us the right to take plants from Nature.
+Simply having basic information does not give us the right to take plants from Nature.

 We have a responsibility to do it with gratitude and in a sustainable way.

 Don’t wildcraft unless and until you have done your dirt time homework.